process-analytics/bpmn-visualization-js/docs/development/mxgraph-version-bump.md

 ## Minimal check list

 - check the mxGraph changelog to see what could impact the lib: https://github.com/jgraph/mxgraph2/blob/master/ChangeLog
-- review issues list, in particular in the BPMN Rendering Improvements milestones which could be impacted or fixed by the version bump
+- review issues list, in particular in the [BPMN Rendering Improvements milestone](https://github.com/process-analytics/bpmn-visualization-js/milestone/14) which could be impacted or fixed by the version bump
 - apply the version bump
 - ensure we have enough visual tests to cover any regression or changes introduced
 - perform manual testing using BPMN diagrams from `bpmn-visualization-examples` or `miwg-test-suite`